 Replace Any Pattern of Tooth Loss

 A complete smile is an essential element of long-term health.
 Missing teeth negatively impact your smile’s appearance and can decrease quality of life — and many patients are surprised to learn that people with missing teeth don’t live as long as those with a complete, healthy smile.
-To give you the strong, beautiful smile that you deserve after tooth loss, Dr. Holmes, Dr. Revel, and Dr. Lowery design and fit natural-looking dentures at Pasadena Family Dentistry.
+To give you the strong, beautiful smile that you deserve after tooth loss, call our office to schedule an appointment.
+Dr. Holmes, Dr. Revel, and Dr. Lowery design and fit natural-looking dentures at Pasadena Family Dentistry.

 What Are Dentures?

 A denture is a replacement for missing teeth in the upper or lower jaw.
 Designed to look just like your natural smile, a denture is made out of ceramic or acrylic teeth set into a base with a metal frame covered in plastic that closely resembles your gum tissue.